mohlman3/drag-menu/README.md

 Additional Options:
 ===================
-Additionaly, you can pass in an object of options as the 3rd parameter to the dragMenu constructor.
+Additionally, you can pass in an object of options as the 3rd parameter to the dragMenu constructor.
 The options are:

 	direction: 	The direction that the content will slide to reveal the menu.